Place d'Armes: Access

 Located between Saint Jacques and Notre-Dame streets, Place d'Armes is a departure point for calèches offering horse-drawn tours of Old Montreal.
 The Metro station of the same name is within walking distance.

 An 1801 plan to extend Place d'Armes down to Saint-Antoine Street to offer a more commanding view of Notre-Dame basilica was never realized.
 Instead it is connected to Saint-Antoine Street by the steep Côte de la Place-d'Armes.

 Formerly, when Montreal's downtown and central business district centred on Old Montreal and Saint-Jacques Street (or St. James as it was then called), Place d'Armes was the hub of the city's tramway lines, with a depot to the north on Craig Street (now Saint-Antoine).
 A 1940s plan for the Montreal Metro planned a station directly underneath the square for easy transfer (the current station is a short distance to the north).

-Origin of name
+Etymology

 The Place d'Armes is the third location in Montreal to bear that name, a long-used French term for a place where a city's defenders assemble.